adaszko/complgen/README.md

  * `<name> ::= { shell-command... };` defines a variable that uses a shell command to generate suggested completions.
 The shell command should print one suggested completion per line.
 The shell script is a sh shell function that is going to be copied to the resulting completion script.
 The shell function does not take any arguments and should produce all possible completions on stdout.
-The actual shell the function is run under, is responsible for filtering the results according to the shell settings.
+The actual shell, the function is run under, is responsible for filtering the results according to the shell settings.

  * Produce [railroad diagrams](https://github.com/lukaslueg/railroad) to ease grammar development.